swhsiang/amazon-shopping-agent/ai-take-home.md

 # Build an Amazon Shopping Assistant Agent

-Hey Wen!
 This project is to evaluate your approach to building autonomous agents that can navigate real-world websites and help users shop effectively.
 Take 2-3 days to show us how you'd tackle this challenge.

 ## Project Overview